logdash-io/go-sdk/README.md

 func main() {
     // Initialize with your API key
     ld := logdash.New(logdash.LogdashConfig{
-        // optional, but recommended as metrics are only hosted remotely
-        APIKey:  "your-api-key", // Replace with your actual API key })
+        // optional, but recommended to see your logs in the dashboard logdash.WithApiKey("your-api-key"), // Replace with your actual API key })

     // Access metrics